Actively Recruiting

 - Patient 60 years of age or older

-- Confirmed LC1 pelvis fracture by X-ray, CT, or MRI
+- LC1 pelvis fracture confirmed by X-ray, CT, or MRI

 You will not qualify if you...

-- Patient unable to walk before injury
+- Unable to walk before the injury

-- Infection near the hip (soft tissue or bone)
+- Infection around the hip area

 - Too ill for internal fixation or nonoperative care as judged by surgeon

-- Currently enrolled in a conflicting study
+- Currently enrolled in conflicting study or prior enrollment in this trial

-- Declined participation or not approached
+- Declined participation or missed patient

 AI-Screening